GWeindel/hmp/README.md

-This then shows the likeliest bump location in time for the first trial!
+This then shows the likeliest stage onset location in time for the first trial!

 ## Comparing with ground truth